dimensi0n/goindock/README.md

 ```

 Once you've done that you are inside your new development environment, get or clone your project and you can start working on it :)

+### Ports
+If you want your app to be exposed outside of your container, run it on the port 8080, then you can go on https://localhost:8080 on your web browser